All $SL_2$-tilings come from infinite triangulations: Conway--Coxeter counting

 \begin{Definition} [Conway--Coxeter counting] Let $P$ be a finite polygon with a triangulation $\fS$ and fix a vertex $\mu$ of $P$.
 The following procedure is due to \cite[(32)]{CC2}, see also \cite[sec.\ 2]{BCI}.
 We will refer to it as {\em Conway--Coxeter counting}:

 Each vertex of $P$ is assigned a non-negative integer by the following inductive procedure.
 The vertex $\mu$ is assigned $0$.
-If $\{ \mu,\nu \}$ is an edge or a diagonal in $\fS$, then the vertex $\nu$ is assigned $1$.
+If $\{ \mu,\nu \}$ is an edge or an arc in $\fS$, then the vertex $\nu$ is assigned $1$.
 If there is a triangle in $\fS$ of which only two vertices, say $\pi$ and $\rho$, have been assigned integers, say $a$ and $b$, then the third vertex is assigned $a+b$.

 We let $\fS( \mu,\nu )$ denote the integer assigned to vertex $\nu$. \end{Definition}

 \begin{Remark} Let $\fT$ be a good triangulation of $D_n$ and let $\mu$, $\nu$ be vertices of $D_n$.

 By Lemma \ref{lem:good}, we can pick a finite set of vertices $M$ such that $\mu, \nu \in M$ and such that $M$ is compatible with $\fT$ in the sense of Definition \ref{def:restriction}.
 The set $M$ spans a finite polygon $P$, and $\fT$ restricts to a triangulation $\fT_P$ of $P$, so Conway--Coxeter counting defines a non-negative integer $\fT_P( \mu,\nu )$.